NopeNix/Whale-Mate/README.md

 **Q: How do I restore a stack to a previous version?**
 A: Go to Versioning > Select your stack > Click Restore on any backup version > Confirm.

+**Q: Can I configure settings through the UI?**
+A: Yes!
+The Settings page allows you to configure all options.
+Settings are saved and override environment variables.

+**Q: Do I need to restart after changing settings?**
+A: No!
+Settings are applied immediately after saving.

 ## Contributing